valproate sodium (Intravenous route)Pronunciation

 Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, low body temperature, or vomiting.
 These may be symptoms of a serious condition called hyperammonemic encephalopathy.

-Check with your doctor if you have unusual drowsiness, dullness, tiredness, weakness, or feeling of sluggishness, confusion, trouble concentrating, memory problems, trouble walking, talking, or eating, or loss of consciousness while taking valproate sodium.
+Check with your doctor if you have unusual drowsiness, dullness, tiredness, weakness, or feeling of sluggishness, confusion, trouble concentrating, memory problems, trouble walking, talking, or eating, or loss of consciousness while using valproate sodium.

 Valproate sodium injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
 Make sure you know how you react to valproate sodium before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.